 You’ve heard it time and time again, “Keep your resume concise.”
 Whoever told you that was on to something, as it’s one of our resume basics.
-It is tempting to want to add every single job duty you’ve ever had because you hope to set yourself apart from the others.
-It is kind of like being that girl at the party who went a little too far with the glitter.
+It’s tempting to want to add every single job duty you’ve ever had because you hope to set yourself apart from the others.
+It’s kind of like being that girl at the party who went a little too far with the glitter.
 After a certain point, it’s no longer attractive and you spend most of your evening trying to avoid getting it stuck on you.

 Don’t be THAT person.

 The bottom line is that the age of Applicant Tracking Systems (ATS) is here and it ain’t going anywhere.
-Any extra information will actually hurt your chances of landing that interview.
+Any extra information may actually hurt your chances of landing that interview.

 To make it past the ATS firewall, you need to include relevant keywords from the job posting, a simple resume format, and relevant contact information.
-Once you get the interview, you will have your time to shine, share and elaborate on important details.
+Once you get the interview, you’ll have your time to shine, share and elaborate on important details.

-Remember it isn’t about you, it is about your getting their attention.
+Remember it isn’t about you, it’s about you getting their attention.
 Check out this list of resume basics, the “Do Nots,” to help keep your resume clean, concise and easy to read:

 Generic keywords or any fluffy terms (ex. team player, excellent communicator, driven, motivated) are WAY overused by the general population.
 If you want the recruiters to roll their eyes at your resume, go for it.
 But we seriously doubt this is your intention.

 To differentiate yourself from the masses, use specific hard skills found in the job description in your resume copy.

 Including skills you don’t actually have in an attempt to fool the ATS check algorithm will bite you later in the interview or worse if you end up getting hired.
-During the interviews, that is your and the hiring manager’s opportunity to substantiate your ability to do the job.
+The interview is your and the hiring manager’s opportunity to substantiate your ability to do the job.

-It is better to site skill sets that are transferable to the kind of work being requested than to try operating under a pretense.
+It’s better to cite skill sets that are transferable to the kind of work being requested than to try operating under a pretense.